 Pursuant to the securities purchase agreement, dated February 6, 2012, by and among us and the purchasers party thereto, the purchasers thereunder have a contractual preemptive right to purchase equity, equity based and related securities, convertible securities, debt, preferred stock or purchase rights we offer, subject to customary exclusions, through the first anniversary of the closing of the transactions contemplated by the February 2012 securities purchase agreement.
 Prior to offering any of these securities during this period, or within 30 days after the closing of any sale of these securities, we must offer to issue to the purchasers under the February 2012 securities purchase agreement, on the terms we are offering the securities to third parties, an aggregate of 25% of the securities we are offering.
 We intend to file with the SEC and have declared effective a registration statement covering all shares that we sell pursuant to any exercise of these preemptive rights.
-Any shares to be issued and sold pursuant to the preemptive rights granted under the February 2012 securities purchase agreement will not otherwise be entitled to receive compensation for any sales of additional shares made pursuant to the preemptive rights granted under the February 2012 securities purchase agreement.
+Any shares to be issued and sold pursuant to the preemptive rights granted under the February 2012 securities purchase agreement will not be sold through underwriters, and the underwriters in this offering will not otherwise be entitled to receive compensation for any sales of additional shares made pursuant to the preemptive rights granted under the February 2012 securities purchase agreement.